How to Unprotect Excel Sheet with Password Using VBA (3 Quick Tricks)

 3. Unprotect All Excel Sheets with Password Using VBA Code

-Last but not the least, we will unprotect all Excel sheets with password by using a simple VBA code.
+Last but not the least, we will unprotect all Excel sheets with passwords by using a simple VBA code.
 This is an easy task and time-saving also.
 Let’s follow the instructions below to unprotect all Excel sheets with password!

 Step 1: